eolivares324/CIS-260/README.md

 | `claims`         | Outline standard claim filing steps |
 | `coverage`       | Summarize standard coverage         |
 | `exit` or `quit` | End the session                     |

+### Role Validation & Insurance-Only Guardrails:
+To maintain accuracy and compliance, the help.py assistant now includes two layers of safety logic.

+### Role Validation System
+Before the chatbot starts, users must now identify themselves with a valid insurance role.

+### [x] Accepted Examples
+The include but are not limited to:
+-Agent
+-Broker
+-Underwriter
+-Policy Administrator
+-Risk Assesor